Skip to main content

 • Connect the robot to your computer or tablet.
 The Brain icon in the toolbar turns green once a successful connection has been made.

-Image of the VEXcode V5 Toolbar with a red box around the green Brain Icon
+VEXcode V5 Toolbar with a red box around the green Brain icon, in between the Controller and Download buttons.

 • Then, click the Download button on the toolbar to download the Drive Velocity project to the Robot Brain.